This post may contain affiliate links. Read our disclosure page for full details.

 Of course, if you’re still waiting or wondering, the following 10 signs may allay your fears.

-10 Signs that May Indicate He Loves You
+10 Reliable Signs He Loves You

 This is not meant to be an exhaustive list.
 Love is complicated, and everyone shows love in different ways.
 But, one thing is for sure: if your significant other is putting in effort, this is a good sign.
 Effort is necessary to give love, to become a better person, and to have a successful relationship.

 Ultimately, effort is also a sign of emotional maturity.
 So the signs below may indicate not just love but an ability and a willingness to build a successful relationship.

 Respect and love go hand in hand.
 On its own, respect may not be a clear-cut sign of romantic love, but it should always be present in a loving relationship.